Uterine Cancer Treatment & Management

 Follow-up

-Routine surveillance intervals are typically every 3-4 months for the first 2 years, since 85% of recurrences occur in the first 2 years after diagnosis.
-Intervals are every 6 months for the next 3 years and annually thereafter.
-Each visit should include a pelvic examination, a Papanicolaou test, and a lymph node survey.
+Routine surveillance intervals for endometrial cancers are typically every 3-4 months for the first 2 years, since 85% of recurrences occur in the first 2 years after diagnosis.
+Intervals are every 6 months for the next 3 years and annually after 5 years.
+Each visit should include a pelvic examination and and a lymph node survey.
+Pap smears have been found to not be effective or cost effective in detecting recurrence.
 Chest radiographs may be taken annually.
 CT scan is recommended only if symptoms arise or examination suggests a new finding.
 CA-125 levels are helpful if they were elevated preoperatively in advanced-stage cancers.
 Most recurrences are discovered during evaluation of symptomatic patients.
 Most recurrences in early-stage disease are at the vaginal cuff and pelvis.

-For excellent patient education resources, visit eMedicine's Cancer and Tumors Center and Women's Health Center.
-Also, see eMedicine's patient education articles Cervical Cancer and Vaginal Bleeding.
+For excellent patient education resources, visit eMedicineHealth's Cancer Center and Women's Health Center.
+Also, see eMedicineHealth's patient education articles Cervical Cancer and Vaginal Bleeding.

 Previous